[Learn Korean I13] -(으)나 마나, -는 데다가, -는 셈이다

 Can you feel the cold?

-Then, let’s read the next sentence.
+Then, let’s read the following sentence.

 짐이 많은 데다가 집까지 거리도 멀어요.

-There is a lot of baggage, and also it is far from home.
+There is a lot of baggage, and it is also far from home.

 Anyway, Here, 많다 is an adjective that has a final consonant, so you add -은 데다가 to make 많은 데다가 “there is a lot of ~, and also.”